November 05, 2019

-The hype around artificial intelligence (AI) has produced many myths, in mainstream media, in board meetings and across organizations.
+The hype around AI has produced many myths, in mainstream media, in board meetings and across organizations.
 Some worry about an “almighty” AI that will take over the world, and some think that AI is nothing more than a buzzword.
 The truth is somewhere in the middle.

 Every AI technology is based on data, rules and other kinds of input from human experts.
 Because all humans are intrinsically biased in one way or another, so is the AI.
 Systems that are frequently retrained — for example, using new data from social media — are even more vulnerable to unwanted bias or intentional malevolent influences.

-Even if your current AI strategy is ‘no AI’, this should be a conscious decision based on research and consideration
+Even if your current AI strategy is “no AI,” this should be a conscious decision based on research and consideration.

 AI enables businesses to make more accurate decisions via predictions, classifications and clustering.
 These abilities have enabled AI-based solutions to reach deep into work environments, not only replacing mundane tasks, but also augmenting those that are more complex.

 Take, for example, the use of imaging AI in healthcare.
-A chest X-ray application based on AI can detect diseases faster than radiologists.
+A chest X-ray application based on AI can detect diseases faster than can radiologists.
 In the financial and insurance industry, roboadvisors are being used for wealth management and fraud detection.
 These capabilities don’t eliminate human involvement in those tasks but will eventually limit it to observing and dealing with unusual cases.
 Adjust job profiles and capacity planning and offer retraining options for existing staff.

 Every organization should consider the potential impact of AI on its strategy and investigate how this technology can be applied to the organization’s business problems.
-In many ways, eschewing AI exploitation is the same as forgoing the next phase of automation, and could place enterprises at a competitive disadvantage.
+In many ways, AI exploitation is the same as forgoing the next phase of automation, and could place enterprises at a competitive disadvantage.